-- Adhere to national traffic safety standards and precaution measures. - Contractor/ Implementation agent to provide a traffic safety awareness programme amongst the project team and the community, particularly the kids
+- Adhere to national traffic safety standards and precaution measures. - Provide traffic safety awareness amongst the project team and the community.

-Dust and Noise control
+• Dust and Noise control

-Construction and Demolition Phases:
+Construction & Demolition

 - Dust creation must be controlled as per construction and demolition management and control code. - Noise creation should be controlled as per construction and demolition management and control code. - Appoint an Environmental Control Officer to supervise construction and building and demolition. - Adhere to the Environmental Management Plan (EMPr) for the Construction and Decommissioning Phase. - All workers and management must undergo an induction course. - Any natural habitat destroyed by constructing infrastructure should be rehabilitated. - Enforce strict operating hours for heavy vehicles and construction activities on site to reduce noise and dust impacts on adjacent landowners. - Implementation dust suppression measures; - Access must be on recognized routes. - Litter and littering must be strictly controlled. - All construction waste and building rubble and demolition waste and rubble must be removed off site.